-Q.14) Describe the several paths that routers offer.
+Q.14) Describe the several paths that router offer.

 Answer: Employers could inquire about your knowledge of the specifics of the position and your ability to describe the numerous routing options.
 Consider discussing several types in detail when responding to a query of this nature rather than just listing them.
 To make your response more substantial, you can additionally outline the advantages of each route type or its purposes.

-The three main categories of routes are static route, default route, and dynamic route.
+The three main categories of routes are static routes, default routes, and dynamic routes.
 Each of these routes has distinct functionality from the others.
 A static route, also known as a non-adaptive route, is one that is manually added to the routing database or one that is directly configured on a functional interface of the router.